-Our SENDCO has 27 years of teaching experience, in a range of primary schools and in a Pupil Referral Unit.
-She is working towards the NASENCO (National Award for Special Educational Needs) qualification.
-The SENDCO is allocated 2 days a week to manage SEND provision and inclusion.
+Our SENDCo has 32 years of teaching experience, in a range of primary schools and in a Pupil Referral Unit.
+She has completed the NASENCO (National Award for Special Educational Needs) qualification.
+The SENDCo is allocated 3 days a week to manage SEND provision and inclusion.
 All teachers and teaching assistants receive Continuing Professional Development (CPD) to support children with SEND on a regular basis.
-Our staff have attended training on, Safeguarding Children and Young People, intervention programmes for curricula and social skills development, Emotion Coaching, understanding the effects of trauma, Understanding hearing impairment, Team Teach and First Aid.
-We have a team of teaching assistants, including qualified teachers who are trained to deliver SEND provision.
+Our staff have attended training on, Safeguarding Children and Young People, intervention programmes for supporting social and emotional development (THRIVE approach), Emotion Coaching, understanding the effects of trauma, in-house SEND updates and First Aid.
 The SENDCO will support the Class Teacher in planning and resourcing for children with SEND in their class and specialist support is employed for any areas of need that arise.